Colborne Street Gallery

 Van Lierop began his career as the owner of his own accounting practice.
 His love of art lead him to the founding of a new business; Home by Tim + Chris.
 Art has always been celebrated in his family and the discussions he would have with his parents about their favourite works inspired an admiration for creative practice.
 It was not until 15 years ago, as he made the transition from accountant to interior designer, that Van Lierop truly began to understand what he loved about art.
 Now, operating his design business from within Colborne Street Gallery, Van Lierop draws inspiration from the art that surrounds him.
 Because of this, he felt it was very important for people, especially children, in the area to have access to art that inspires them.
 Van Lierop wanted to provide the community’s youth with the opportunity for art to become a part of their lives, just as it played a big part in his.
 That’s why the gallery’s proudest moments, in Chris’s eyes, are when it hosts educational sessions for Fenelon Falls Secondary School’s art students.
 He believes that art is meant to be accessible and that is precisely why the gallery will always be open for anyone and everyone to enjoy.

 Kennedy holds an Honours Bachelor of Art, Specialist in Art & Art History & Minor in Political Science, from the University of Toronto, a Diploma in Art & Art History from Sheridan College, and a Master of Fine Art from the University of Ottawa.
 Previously, she completed an internship with the Canada Council for the Arts in the Audience and Market Development Department and was the Gallery Manager and Programming Coordinator at Lonsdale Gallery, Toronto.
 She has worked in the non-profit sector at the Toronto Entertainment District Business Improvement Area (BIA) and was a Teaching Assistant at Sheridan College and the University of Ottawa.
 Kennedy's own art practice explores the relationship of predetermined methodologies and their application to contemporary painting.
 Through process and mechanical paint application, she examines structure and control, specifically the often repetitive and cyclical tasks present in the domestic environment historically occupied by women.
-Her work has been exhibited in Toronto, Hamilton, Ottawa, Oakville, Mississauga, Gatineau, and Japan.
-Kennedy grew up on a farm just outside of Fenelon Falls and even worked in this exact space throughout high school and undergrad when it was The Video Image.
-She is very excited to be back home, using her skill set, education, and experience to expand the already thriving arts and cultural scene in the area.
+Her work has been exhibited in Toronto, Hamilton, Ottawa, Oakville, Mississauga, Peterborough, Gatineau, and Japan.
+Kennedy grew up on a farm just outside of Fenelon Falls and is excited to be back home, using her skill set, education, and experience to expand the already thriving arts and cultural scene in the area.